Treasure and XP

 Uses for Remnants

-Remnants are usually used in the magic item creation process, but they can also be used as a means of recharging magic items, incrementally improving magic items, and even leveling up mounts, vehicles, and animal companions.
+Remnants are usually used in the magic item creation process, but they can also be used for a variety of other things.

 The quality of remnant required is usually based on the item level, creator level (CL), challenging rating (CR), or campaign level, depending on the thing being modified by the remnant (see each use entry below for details).
 The following table lists the maximum enchantment Creator Level (CL) that each remnant can support: